MSDarshan91/skill_extraction/README.md

-# Skill Extraction from text
+# Skill extraction from text
 An application to extract skills from personal communicatio data by making use of stack exchange dataset